 Then on December 20, 2017, the Securities & Exchange Commission (SEC) requested Injunctive Relief against the Woodbridge Group of Companies, former principal Robert Shapiro, and LLCs tied to the scheme.

 Wendel has been the subject of five customer complaints between 2000 and 2013, one of which was denied and one was closed without action, according to his CRD report:

-April 2000.
-“The client alleged I conducted unathorized trading, signed or offered to sign the client’s signature, convert her stock holdings from type “A” to type “B” mutual fund shares to her disadvantage and invested in annuities against her wishes during the period of february and march.
+- April 2000.
+“The client alleged I conducted unauthorized trading, signed or offered to sign the client’s signature, convert her stock holdings from type “A” to type “B” mutual fund shares to her disadvantage and invested in annuities against her wishes during the period of February and march.
 Though not identified by the client, damages are estimated to exceed $5,000.”
 The case was settled for $130,936.88.

 Pursuant to FINRA Rules, member firms are responsible for supervising a broker’s activities during the time the broker is registered with the firm.
 Therefore, SA Stone Wealth Management Inc. may be liable for investment or other losses suffered by Wendel’s customers.